A dynamic network model of societal complexity and resilience inspired by Tainter's theory of collapse: Discussion

-With regard to open research topics posed by \citet{Cumming.2017}, such as moving the debate from `whether' to `why' collapse occurred and possible strategies to ``avoid, slow or hasten collapse'', we wish to contribute our findings to the discourse of the drivers of socio-ecological resilience and collapse.
-Growing complexity has recently been identified as a source of increased societal risk due to, e.g., high degrees of socio(-ecological) interconnections that can lead to cascading failures \citep{Helbing.2013, Rocha.2018}.
-In this regard complexity is considered mainly a facilitator of collapse by shaping systems to become more vulnerable.
-In our research we show that complexity may be even more directly linked to collapse since societies may reach a point where associated costs outweigh the benefits, thereby directly causing their breakdown.
-This dimension is, to our understanding, an underrepresented view of socio-ecological collapse.

-Similar to \citet{Motesharrei.2014} we find that an unequal society in which the elite consumes more (in their case) or produces less (in our case) than the commoners is likely to run into collapse.
+Similar to \citet{Motesharrei.2014}, we found that an unequal society in which the elite consumes more (in their case) or produces less (in our case) than the commoners is likely to run into collapse.
 In addition, we found that the absence of an elite (i.e.\ egalitarian society), which is comparable to the random state exploration mechanism in our model, produced more pathways to avoid collapse than a hierarchical (complex) society.
-In comparison, previously reported simulations of competing pre-modern societies showed that collapse fades once societies become complex and can develop intensive agriculture at sufficiently large scale \citep{Guzman.2018}.
-This finding contrasts our result for two specific reasons: First, in \citet{Guzman.2018} complexity is a binary state and cannot increase further once a society is denoted as being {\em complex}.
-Second and more importantly, \citet{Guzman.2018} model a warrior class comparable to administrators in our model, which is directly coupled to available food (energy).
-Hence complexity in terms of hierarchies cannot exceed the level of existing energy and thereby grow to an unsustainable size.
-A more detailed investigation into the coupling of complexity and economic development in future work would certainly help in understanding the importance of complexity in collapse.

-\citet{Butzer.2012} points out that collapse itself should be modelled by sophisticated socio-ecological models, which do not draw on simplifying assumptions.
-Nevertheless, \citeauthor{Butzer.2012} concludes that preconditions for breakdown are typically economic or fiscal decline.
-We agree and emphasize that the our model of the theory of {\em collapse of complex societies} offers a potential path leading to exactly such preconditions.
+In comparison, previously reported simulations of competing pre-modern societies showed that collapse becomes less likely as societies grow more complex and develop intensive agriculture at sufficiently large scale \citep{Guzman.2018}.
+This finding contrasts with our result for two specific reasons: First, in \citet{Guzman.2018} complexity is a binary state and cannot continue to increase once a society is denoted as being {\em complex}.
+Second and more importantly, \citet{Guzman.2018} modeled a warrior class comparable to administrators in our model, which is directly coupled to available food (energy).
+Therefore, complexity in terms of hierarchies cannot exceed the level of energy available and thereby grow to an unsustainable size.
+A more detailed investigation into the interactions of complexity and economic development in future work would certainly help in understanding the importance of complexity in collapse. \citet{Butzer.2012} points out that collapse itself should be modeled by sophisticated social-ecological models that do not rely on simplifying assumptions.
+Nevertheless, \citeauthor{Butzer.2012} concludes that the preconditions for breakdown are typically economic or fiscal decline (i.e. diminishing marginal returns).
+We agree and emphasize that our model of the theory of {\em collapse of complex societies} offers a potential path leading to exactly such preconditions.